pulumi/docs/content/blog/aws-eks-auto-mode/index.md

 ## Deploying a Stateful Workload

 EKS Auto Mode simplifies persistent storage management by automatically handling EBS volume provisioning for your stateful workloads.
-To leverage this feature you can create a `StorageClass` that uses the EBS CSI driver (`ebs.csi.eks.amazonaws.com`) as its provisioner.
+To leverage this feature, you can create a `StorageClass` that uses the EBS CSI driver (`ebs.csi.eks.amazonaws.com`) as its provisioner.
 EKS Auto Mode will then automatically manage the lifecycle of your persistent volumes, including provisioning, attaching, and cleanup.

 This is how you'd configure persistent storage for a sample application: